cleaner-bot/website/docs/captchas.md

 ## CAPTCHA delay

 The moment the bot decided to give you a challenge, a delay is also decided.
-This can range from 0 seconds to *a week*.
+This can range from 0 seconds to *a day*.

 Factors that can increase the delay: